eoxhub-workspaces/documentation/applications/data_editor.md

 ## Overview of the process

 To add a supported Earth Observation (EO) dataset to an eodash deployment within EOxHub, the process typically follows these steps:
-* Create a new editing session in the Data Editor and add a new dataset definition file.
+* Create a new editing session in the Data Editor and create a new collection configuration file.
 * Complete the metadata fields, which are organized into thematic sections.
 In particular, the [Resource](https://github.com/eodash/eodash_catalog/wiki/Resource) section is essential, as it defines how the data is visualized on the web map.
 * For raw data or client-side rendering (such as GeoJSON, FlatGeobuf, or GeoTIFF accessed directly), eodash supports styling using [OpenLayers flat styles](https://openlayers.org/en/latest/apidoc/module-ol_style_flat.html).
 More details on styling options can be found in the documentation.
 * The eodash project provides the [eodash Style Editor](https://github.com/eodash/eodash-style-editor), which allows you to edit flat style definitions and see visualization updates in real time.